-Directed study is available only under extenuating circumstances for students who are approved by their program Academic Dean.
-A minimum 2.5 cumulative grade point average is required to be eligible for directed study.
-Students must request an Academic Approval Form from their Academic Dean one month prior to the semester registration period in which the directed study is to
+Directed study is available only under extenuating circumstances for students who are approved by their Program Coordinator or Academic Advisor one month prior to the semester registration period in which the directed study is to be conducted.
+A maximum of 6 credits may be earned through the directed study format and may be used towards residency credits.